What is a What-If Analysis in Excel?

-What If Analysis, is a tool which helps us to create different models, scenarios, data table.
+What-If Analysis in Excel is a tool which helps us to create different models, scenarios, data table.
 In this article, we will look at the ways of using What-If Analysis.

-#1 – Excel What-If Analysis: Scenario Manager
+- Scenario Manager

 As a business head, it is important to know the different scenarios of your future project.
-Based on the scenarios the business head will make decisions.
+Based on the scenarios, the business head will make decisions.
 For example, you are going to undertake one of the important projects.
-You have done your homework and listed out all the possible expenditures from your end and below is the list of all your expenses.
+You have done your homework and listed out all the possible expenditures from your end, and below is the list of all your expenses.

-- On a general case scenario, you have estimated the Project License cost to be at 10 million, but for sure you are anticipating it to be at 15 million
+- On a general case scenario, you have estimated the Project License cost to be at 10 million, but for sure, you are anticipating it to be at 15 million

 - Raw material cost to be increased by 2.5 million

 - Other expensesOther ExpensesOther expenses comprise all the non-operating costs incurred for the supporting business operations.
 Such payments like rent, insurance and taxes have no direct connection with the mainstream business activities. to be decreased by 50 thousand.